vuedx/languagetools/packages/vue-virtual-textdocument/vue-virtual-textdocument.api.md

 import { CodegenResult } from '@vuedx/compiler-tsx';
 import { ComponentImport } from '@vuedx/compiler-tsx';
 import { ComponentRegistrationInfo } from '@vuedx/analyze';
-import { Position as Position_2 } from 'vscode-languageserver-textdocument';
+import { Position } from 'vscode-languageserver-textdocument';
 import { Range as Range_2 } from 'vscode-languageserver-textdocument';
 import { RawSourceMap } from 'source-map';
 import { SFCBlock } from '@vuedx/compiler-sfc';